-Moreover, their research found that new parents are deprived of collectively around three hours of sleep every night during their newborn’s first year.
-That’s equivalent to watching one part of Lord of the Rings.
+Moreover, their research found that new parents are collectively deprived of around three hours of sleep every night during their newborn’s first year.
+That’s equivalent to watching one part of The Lord of the Rings.

 It can majorly affect your physical, mental, and emotional health, just like it impacted Gollum (who also gets very little sleep).
 More than likely, you’ll often feel somnolence, but instead of a ring, you have a little human that requires constant care and attention.

 And that can be difficult.